Do businesses understand what customer experience teams do?by

 This was the remark I received from a colleague at a previous organisation.
 A remark most customer experience professionals will have heard many times before.

-Customer experience teams increasingly face an identity problem.
-People hear it mentioned and often think CX is something fluffy, or something that’s isolated: an extension of the call centre, or solely about designing journey maps or pretty online interfaces.
+Customer experience teams may be growing in influence in some organisations, but there are also plenty of businesses that are still just establishing CX teams in their organisational structure.
+Elsewhere, in other businesses more-established CX teams are battling misconceptions: people hear it mentioned and often think CX is something fluffy, or something that’s isolated: an extension of the call centre, or solely about designing journey maps or pretty online interfaces.

 Others think it’s just measurement; some think it’s about single-mindedly doing what customers want; but very few talk about customer experience as a contribution to the overall performance of the organisation.

 Left to chance?

 Given how many businesses are starting to build CX teams, how much money is being spent on it, and how important it is to so many organisations, you would expect the discussion about customer experience teams to be evolving beyond the wholly narrow views mentioned above.

 When I started considering this some time ago, I found there is a chasm between the huge amount of time we devote to selling the tools and the ideas versus the time we devote to explaining what a customer experience team does.